Toronto United Mennonite Church

 Times for Worship:

-- Fall/Winter (began Sept.
-26, 2021): Hybrid worship begins at 11:00 am via Church on the Ground (at 1774 Queen St. E.) and Church in the Cloud (on Zoom).
-Because of Toronto Public Health limitations on size of our gathering, to attend in person, you must be fully vaccinated against Covid and fill out an RSVP form ahead of time.
-Both the RSVP form and the Zoom link for the service are published in the weekly emailed announcements and weekly TUMC Connects newsletter; contact our office administrator to be added to our email list.
+- Fall/Winter: Hybrid worship begins at 11 am.
+Sundays.
+Church on the Ground meets at 1774 Queen St. E. and Church in the Cloud on Zoom.
+To attend in person, you must be fully vaccinated against Covid and check in using an electronic form before or upon entering.
+Links for the check-in form and the Zoom gathering are published in the emailed announcements and TUMC Connects newsletter, both sent out weekly; contact the office administrator to be added to the email list.

 Administrator Marieke’s core office hours: Tuesday-Friday, 9 am to 1 pm.